microserv-io/tripadvisor-mcp/README.md

 }
 ```

-> Note: if you see `Error: spawn python ENOENT` in Claude Desktop, you may need to specify the full path to `python`.
+> Note: if you see `Error: spawn uv ENOENT` in Claude Desktop, you may need to specify the full path to `uv` or set the environment variable `NO_UV=1` in the configuration.

 ## Docker Usage